Catena-Media/Dtective/_docs/support.md

 ---
 title: Contacting support
-subtitle: There are many ways to reach the core maintainers team
-tags: [help, customize]
+tags: [help]
-author: evan

 ---
+### Join us in Gitter

+That is the fastest way to get support and interact with other community members, [our Gitter channel](https://gitter.im/Dtective/community).

+#### Sounds serious?

-We can be contacted at dtective@catenamedia.com for issues that are not relevant to our issue tracker.
+We can be contacted, more privately, at dtective@catenamedia.com for issues that are not relevant to our issue tracker.
-We also appreciate that if you found security vulnerabilities you would consider sending an email before posting it publicly.
+We appreciate that if you found security vulnerabilities you would consider sending an email before posting it publicly.

-If you want to report a bug or suggest a feature please use the appropriate template provided in our main repository issue tracker.
+If you want to report a bug or suggest a feature please use the appropriate template provided.

 We will do our very best to answer you as quickly as possible.